Shayhha/SniffSerpent/README.md

 - Once the scan is started, captured packets will be displayed in the GUI.
 - The application provides insightful details about each packet, including its type, source, destination, and payload.
+- Users are able to click on a specific packet and see more information regarding that specific packet like source/destination IP and port.

 ### Save Scan Results

 - After the scan, click the "Save Scan" button to export the captured packet details to a TXT file or PCAP file.
 - This allows for offline analysis and sharing of scan results with others.

+### Load Scan From PCAP File

+- To load a scan, click the "Load Scan" button and choose a PCAP file to analyse its results.
+- This can be useful for furtur analysis of your scan results later on.
+- Users are able to load various PCAP scan files and compare them with previous results.

 ## Screenshots